 When Google or any other search engine indexes your site it’ll likely prefer to see well-grouped content with evident and obvious topical and semantic links, or topic clusters.
 Topic clusters are clusters of related content that complement one another, creating a strong internal linking structure in the process.

 Gripped’s own blog is an example of well-clustered topics.
-We don’t elaborate on important subjects over just the one blog post, but over several which work to complement each other and provide additional scope for readers.
+We won’t elaborate on important subjects over just one blog post, but over several which work to complement each other and provide additional scope for readers.

 6. Continually track and report performance

 Tracking content performance is vital for understanding how your traffic fluctuates and where it comes from.
-It also serves as a means to optimise future content based on your findings.
+It also serves as a means to optimize future content based on your findings.

-Tracking content metrics also enables businesses to analyse the performance of their content marketing campaigns.
+Tracking content metrics also enables businesses to analyze the performance of their content marketing campaigns.

 Google Analytics is your go-to free web content tracking tool.
 3 website metrics worth measuring in Google Analytics include:

 - Bounce Rate: The percentage of users that land on your pages and leave without committing to any further interactions.
-Bounce rates exceeding 70% should ring alarm balls in practically all cases, potentially indicating slow page speeds and web page design improvement opportunities, loading errors or device and browser incompatibility issues.
+Bounce rates exceeding 70% should ring alarm bells in practically all cases, potentially indicating slow page speeds and web page design improvement opportunities, loading errors, or device and browser incompatibility issues.

 - New vs Returning Users: Increases in new users might indicate that top-of-the-funnel marketing activity is working, whereas increases in existing users signify that users are progressing further down the funnel and are potentially there to be converted by BOFU content.

 7. Amplify your reach with paid advertising